dpilipovic/flansible/README.md

 ```

-Once setup you can refer to nginx.conf file under the bin directory.
+Once setup you can refer to nginx.conf file under the misc directory.
 Sample nginx.conf also does rewriting from http to https and requires a valid SSL certificate and key, and has NGINX serve the static files.

 ## USING APPLICATION: